macro187/nugit/readme.md

     ...
     program: MyProgram/bin/Debug/MyProgram.exe

-Based on that information, the NuGit `programs` command maintains a `.bin` directory containing executable wrapper scripts that run your programs in-place.
+Based on that information, the nugit `programs` command maintains a `.bin` directory containing executable wrapper scripts that run your programs in-place.
 Scripts for both Windows *cmd.exe* and Unix *bash* are maintained: